mondaugen/adaptive_pitch_tracker_extracter/scripts/README_synth_af_score.txt

 to convert.

 Now you can render a score.
-And example score can be found at
+An example score can be found at

 test/test_score.txt